 The motion pictures of the 1896 Melbourne Cup

-Sestier and Barnett at the Melbourne Cup Day races, as seen by The Bulletin's artist17
+Sestier and Barnett at the Melbourne Cup Day races, as portrayed by The Bulletin's artist17

 How many films did Sestier and Barnett take on these two occasions?
 Considering that some of them were not successfully processed, we are unlikely ever to know the answer to this question.13 But how many films were good, how many did they eventually show to the public, what were these films, and which ones still exist?
 And what were the logistics of their production?